Ashant Dhara Permission Lawyer in Ahmedabad | Ashant Dharo Act Permission | 9925002031 | Advocate Paresh M Modi |

-The “Ashant Dhara Act” refers to a set of regulations under the Bombay Land Revenue Code, 1879, primarily addressing the issue of maintaining peace and order (Ashant) concerning the transfer of property in Gujarat.
+The “Ashant Dhara Act” (Gujarat Disturb Area Act, 1986, (Gujarat Prohibition of Transfer of Immovable Property and Provision for Protection of Tenants from Eviction from Premises in Disturbed Areas Act, 1991) ) refers to a set of regulations under the Bombay Land Revenue Code, 1879, primarily addressing the issue of maintaining peace and order (Ashant) concerning the transfer of property in Gujarat.
 Specifically, it relates to the prevention of illegal or disputed property transfers that might lead to public unrest or disputes.

 1. Purpose: The primary aim is to ensure that property transfers do not lead to disputes, fraud, or public disturbances.
 This act empowers authorities to intervene in property transactions that may result in public unrest.